Skip to main content

 • Read AgentWork in order to get re-route reasons

-This can be achieved by configuring a new Salesforce Permission Set and assigning it to the User:
+This can be achieved by configuring a new Salesforce Profile and Permission Set and assigning them to the User.

 Permission Set “b+s External Routing Addon”